mchalupa/dg/doc/tools.md

 ## Tools

-In the `tools/` directory, there are a few scripts for convenient manipulation with sliced bitecode.
+In the `tools/` directory, there are a few scripts for convenient manipulation with sliced bitcode.
 First is a `sliced-diff.sh`.
 This script takes file and shows differences after slicing.
 It uses `meld` or `kompare` or just `diff` program to display the results (the first that is available on the system, in this order)